Homemade Pimento Cheese (without cream cheese)

 After all, the lovely cooks who invented it were using what they had on hand–not making it complicated.
 We should take note.

--Use a good mayonnaise like Duke’s or Hellmann’s if you can get your hands on it.
+Use a good mayonnaise like Duke’s or Hellmann’s if you can get your hands on it.
+I also like making homemade mayonnaise for less additives and vegetable oils.

 Homemade Pimento Cheese (without cream cheese)